Web Service (WS) Security with SOAP Example

 Security Threats and Countermeasure

-To understand security threats which can be hostile to a web application, let’s look at a simple scenario of a web application and see how it works in terms of Security.
+To understand security threats which can be hostile to a web application, let us look at a simple scenario of a web application and see how it works in terms of security.

-One of the security measures available for the HTTP is the HTTPS protocol.
+One of the security measures available for HTTP is the HTTPS protocol.
 HTTPS is the secure way of communication between the client and the server over the web.
-HTTPS makes use of the Secure Sockets layer or SSL for secure communication.
+HTTPS makes use of the Secure Sockets Layer, or SSL, for secure communication.
 Both the client and the server will have a digital certificate to identify themselves as genuine when any communication happens between the client and the server.

 1. The client sends a request to the server via the client certificate.
 When the server sees the client certificate, it makes a note in its cache system so that it knows the response should only go back to this client.